martincostello/blog/README.md

 hugo --minify
 ```

-Alternatively, you can use the PowerShell build script:
+Alternatively, you can use the PowerShell build script (requires npm to run tests):

 ```sh
 ./build.ps1